AdobeDocs/experience-manager-64.en/help/communities/using/demo-mongo.md

    ![](assets/chlimage_1-192.png)

-   Note : while there are JCR nodes under the *asipath *on author, these are for the SCF framework.
+   Note: while there are JCR nodes under the *asipath *on author, these are for the SCF framework.
 The actual UGC is not in JCR, it is in the MongoDB.

 1. view the UGC in mongodb (communities &gt; Collections &gt; content)

    ![](assets/chlimage_1-193.png)

-1. view the UGC in Solr :
+1. view the UGC in Solr:

-    * browse to Solr dashboard : [http://localhost:8983/solr/](http://localhost:8983/solr/)
+    * browse to Solr dashboard: [http://localhost:8983/solr/](http://localhost:8983/solr/)
     * user 'core selector' to select 'collection1'
     * select `Query`
     * select `Execute Query`